breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="https://github.com/breandan/kotlingrad#dataflow-graphs"><img align="center" width="75%" src="https://github.com/breandan/kotlingrad/raw/master/samples/src/main/resources/dataflow.svg"/></a>
 </center>

 In 2019, I joined a lab with a [nice professor](https://www.cs.mcgill.ca/~jguo/) at McGill applying knowledge graphs to software engineering.
 Like logical reasoning, knowledge graphs are an idea from the first wave of AI in the 1960s and 70s which have been revived and studied in light of recent progress in the field.
 I believe this is an important area of research with a lot of potential.
-Knowledge and traceability plays an big role in software engineering, and it's the bread-and-butter of a good IDE.
+Knowledge and traceability plays a big role in software engineering, and it's the bread-and-butter of a good IDE.
 The world needs better IDEs if we're ever going to untangle this mess we're in.

 <center>
 <a href="https://structurizr.com/"><img align="center" width="45%" src="https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png"/></a>